skip navigation

 ALTER TABLE table DROP COLUMN column;

-ALTER TABLE table ALTER COLUMN column SET DEFAULT default; UPDATE table SET column=default;
+ALTER TABLE table ALTER COLUMN column SET DEFAULT 'default'; UPDATE table SET column='default' WHERE column IS NULL; ALTER TABLE table ALTER COLUMN column SET NOT NULL;

 Adding and removing a NOT NULL constraint on a column: